facebookarchive/Facebook-For-OpenCart/FAQ.md

 # Setting up for running ads on Facebook
 1. What should I do if I already have the Facebook pixel installed on my OpenCart website?
-    - If you've already installed the Facebook pixel and are running Facebook dynamic ads, you don't have to use the Facebook Ads Extension in OpenCart.
+    - If you've already installed the Facebook pixel and are running Facebook dynamic ads, you don't have to use the Facebook Business Extension in OpenCart.
-    - If you've set up the Facebook pixel but not dynamic ads, or you think you may have set up the Facebook pixel incorrectly, you should use the Facebook Ads Extension to get everything set up.
+    - If you've set up the Facebook pixel but not dynamic ads, or you think you may have set up the Facebook pixel incorrectly, you should use the Facebook Business Extension to get everything set up.
 Keep in mind you'll have to manually remove your existing Facebook pixel code from your website before starting, otherwise you'll have 2 versions of your pixel on your website.
     - Having 2 versions on the Facebook pixel can lead to:
       - Campaign results doubling (ex: 2x the number of actual conversions)
       - Cost per result being halved in your reports